idrisG/REST_API_SPRINGBOOT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Once you launch the Application :

+You can find openAPI doc at http://localhost:8080/v3/api-docs

+You can find swagger at http://localhost:8080/swagger-ui.html

 Here is an exemple of what the API does when using the display user service. :